-See the Department of Music section for curriculum tables outlining emphases in Music Education and Music Performance for the Bachelor of Music (B.M.)
+See the Department of Music section and the Bachelor of Music (B.M.) listing for curriculum tables outlining the general education requirements for the B.M. degree.

 College Specific And Collegewide Degree Requirements

 The B.M. degree does not require a minor.
 All other specific requirements for this degree program are shown under the music portion of the departmental major and minor section.